Chen Wen Hsi: Style

 Chen was proficient in both traditional Chinese ink and Western oil painting, and experimented with a variety of styles ranging from Fauvism to Cubism.

 In Chen's exhibition held in May 1956, Sullivan noted his fascination for man-made things and clutter.
 The artist loved to experiment with the interplay of light and forms in chaotic subjects, like a junkyard.
 His unique style which showed interest in angles but not Cubist; strays not far from reality and is obsessed with shapes, and yet not an abstract painter.
 Chen also did not take to modern western art philosophies of that by western counterparts of his time like Picasso and Salvador Dalí.

 Chen was also interested in human figures.
 He also did not see that humans are complex with distortions and conflicts, but merely a pattern of images, yet not like a pieced jigsaw puzzle.
-His interest was especially in local Indian people, particularly blue-collared workers and dairymen working in cattleyard; the geometric forms of Indian women dancers was an ideal subject of study for the artist.
+His interest was especially in local Indian people, particularly blue-collared workers and dairymen working in cattle yards; the geometric forms of Indian women dancers was an ideal subject of study for the artist.

 Chen's mastery in depicting human figures was also found in keen observation of nature and animals.
 His subjects include landscapes, figures, birds and animals, still life studies and abstract compositions.
 Chen was especially adept at drawing egrets and monkeys.
 Among all the animal paintings by him, Chen's gibbon paintings stand out, as they were noted by Chen's attention to detail and sensitive rendering of the beautiful creatures.
 His first inspiration from painting gibbons came from a reproduction of a gibbon painting that formed the right triptych of the famous painting, White Robed Guanyin, Crane and Gibbon by the 13th-century Southern Song dynasty artist Muqi.

 Awed by its lifelike quality, he was convinced with Muqi's great skill in close observation of the gibbons.
 So day and night, Chen studied Muqi's print and emulated the painting.
 Chen had never seen a gibbon when he was in China, and as a result he did not realise that gibbons, unlike monkeys, lacked tails.

 It was only much later in the late-1940s, that a foreigner pointed out his error in his painting, and corrected him.
 Around that time, he had bought a white faced gibbon for $300 at a local pet shop shortly after he arrived in Singapore.
 This gave him immense opportunities to study the creature's postures and its characteristics, by rearing it in his home garden.
 In time, Chen had a total of six pet gibbons – one white, one grey and four black ones.